SaW-/laravel-aws-cognito-auth/README.md

 If you want to use a different attribute to store the user's Cognito username then you can do so by first adding a new field to your `users` table, for example `cognito_username`, and then setting the `username-attribute` in the `config/aws-cognito-auth.php` file to be the name of that field.

+Note: It will create user in local database if user if NOT exit.

 ## Usage

 Once installed and configured authentication works the same as it doesn natively in Laravel.
 See Laravel's [documentation](https://laravel.com/docs/5.4/authentication) for full details.